 DMOZ is a phonebook for the internet and one of the first online website directories to exist.
 It lists sites by category and is curated and maintained by an army of volunteers.
 Anyone can list their own (or anyone else’s) site to be displayed in the directory.

 Although the site looks like something out of the ’90s, DMOZ still sees significant traffic, and search engines do usually trust a site more if it is listed in this directory.
 Getting your site listed is very simple, and takes minutes of work.
 Detailed instructions are here.

 Easier said than done, but having a strong social media presence will positively affect the way search engine bots see your site.
 Being popular on social channels usually indicates that people trust your content and are looking for what you’re offering.

 Check out social media specific sites (Social Media Examiner is a great place to start) for a better guide on how to actually make this happen.
-For the purposes of this article, just know that social media does is a factor for search.
+For the purposes of this article, just know that social media is a factor for search.

 Check out this graph by Moz that shows the correlation between rankings and social sharing:

-Don’t Game the System
+Don’t game the system

 Search engines are always on the lookout for people trying to game the system in order to get ahead.
 When found, search engines generally apply hefty penalties to these sites such that it becomes nearly impossible to float back to the top of the results.
 It’s simply not worth it to go toe to toe with Google or Bing on their home turf.

 As an example, take a look at the traffic of a penalized site: